The bottom got a little too close…

 Down, down, down a steep concrete road that has definitely never seen snow and ice, past the Firefly and the so called “Bequia Golf Club.”
 (You get to choose one club, and you go around the three-hole course twice.
 It’s pretty much cross country.
 Try not to lose your ball in the downed leaves, or in the thicket of dead palm fronds at the top of the tree on hole #2.)
 A quick ramble past an ornery mama cow on Spring Beach, and we were hot, tired, and thirsty and ready to finish the loop back to town.
 In search of a cold beverage and lunch, we climbed the steep wooden staircase to Coco’s restaurant where a party for a nine-year-old girl was going strong.

 Unfortunately, the kitchen was closed except for this private party, but we were able to order cold rum punches and we all admired the little girl’s impressive blue dragon cake and sang Happy Birthday.
 Her grandfather, Mr Lulley came by to chat about his 30-year career in the US Merchant Marines, and his son who hoped to attend Maine Maritime College.
 What a coincidence!
 Our hiking buddies Shawn and Chantal’s sun graduated from Maine Maritime.
 And their best friend back home in Vermont went to the school with Mr. Lulley at maritime college back in Baltimore.
-We all exchanged cards and offers of “If you ever need anything…” and took selfies.
+We all exchanged cards and offers of “If you ever need anything

 After the big party crowd cleared out, the owner of the restaurant, Coco, came out to chat about the business, the holidays, and COVID (we all can’t help but talk about COVID these days, right?)
 Then he said, “I’m going to offer you something, and I don’t want you to say no. I’m going to let you try my homemade West Indian food, and I don’t want any money for it.
 You can pay for the drinks, but the lunch is on me.”
 So, lo and behold, we’re now eating stewed chicken, rice and peas, green salad, and coleslaw, all on the house.
 Everything was delicious, the view from the patio was stunning as always, and of course we tipped very generously.
 I can’t wait to visit Coco on a regular business day to have another bowl of his fish chowder – the most delicious thing to eat on the island.